Hwanjun-Koo/OSS_Project/README.md

 - **balls**: Where we work on the "Monster Balls" in our game.
 This includes things like how the Monster Balls move, look, and what happens when they hit a character.

+- **coin**: This branch is about coins falling down as 'balls' do.
+Character should collect coins while avoiding the balls.
+Score will increase as character collects the coins.